Le-Fork/awesome-selfhosted-data/comparison/README.md

+## Important

+This script is currently **not functional**.
+The `comparison/` folder was moved to the root level to avoid CI failures that rose from changes upstream.
+File paths in `extract_and_compare.py` need to be updated before this script can be used.

 # Software Extraction and Comparison

 This folder contains scripts to extract software names from YAML files and compare them against a curated software list.